-The 40th Anniversary Fund, established as a result of the 40th Anniversary Appeal launched in November 2015, has enabled us to make the grants and award the bursaries detailed above.
-We are very grateful to members who have contributed so generously to the Fund and who have supported the Society's fundraising events.
+The 40th Anniversary Fund, established as a result of the 40th Anniversary Appeal launched in November 2015, has enabled the Society to make the grants detailed above.
+The trustees are very grateful to members who have contributed so generously to the Fund and who have supported the Society's fundraising events.